vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 `RecordReader` is the small imperative checked reader for one source record.
 It owns sequential cursor bounds, exact field ranges, captured field metadata, and truncation diagnostics without introducing a schema language. `CompilerCursor` adds command presentation, source operands, discovery flow, ordered executable actions, and generated typed executor selection. `CommandSourceMap` performs automatic projection.

+`SequenceDecodeSession` owns the repeated sequence-header, track-pointer, track, and command-annotation lifecycle for ordinary linear formats.
+A format still reads its pointer table explicitly and supplies the track number, pointer range, and decoded start address, keeping ordering, endianness, relocation, and null rules visible. `TrackDecodeScope` owns the corresponding single-track walk and command projection.

 `VmCommandCursor` remains a two-phase surface only because unmigrated value formats currently use it.
 New code must not use it.
 It may be deleted whenever preserving it would complicate the compiler-cursor design; its implementation remains recoverable from Git history.

 ### 21.13 `SequenceDialect`